mandrasch/sveltekit-headless-wp-rest-demo/README.md

 Live: https://sveltekit-headless-wp-rest-demo.vercel.app/

 Content is fetched from WP demo backend https://nature-blog.mandrasch.eu/.
 Please use your own backend if you run big tests.
-The backend API url can be configured in `.env`-file.
+The backend API URL can be configured in `.env`-file.

 ## Local setup

-### SvelteKit frontend

 ```bash
 npm install